-Standard ChallengePrerequisites: Fine Arts I or department approvalGrades: 11,12Description: This course is designed for the art student to advance their artistic techniques and knowledge.
+Prerequisites: Fine Arts I or department approval

+Description: This course is designed for the art student to advance their artistic techniques and knowledge.
 The student will work on an independent program tailored to his/her specific needs in development of specific skills and portfolio presentation.
 All students are required to prepare a portfolio of all their work for a final exam grade.